Nii Okaidja Adamafio

 Nii Okaidja Adamafio is a Ghanaian politician.
 He was the Minister of the Interior in the Rawlings government from 1997 to 2001.
 He was the first Member of Parliament from 1997 to 2001 in the Odododiodoo constituency.

 Early life and education

 Adamafio is a Ghanaian and was born in Accra, Ghana.
-He attended La Bone Secondary School, and graduated in 1964.
+He attended Labone Senior High School, and graduated in 1964.